LucasMahieu/LucasMahieu.github.io/_posts/2016-09-10-how-to-download-or-use-this-theme.md

 - Download or fork the master branch of this theme repo into you GitHub account.
 - Rename the repo into something like `your_username.github.io`.
 - Edit `_config.yml` file to your preferences.
-- Edit `about.md` file for your About page.
+- Edit `contact.md` file for your Contact page.
 - Inside `_posts` folder, there are sample of blog entries.
 Learn from it and start yours.
 - Now, visit `http://your_username.github.io` and you should see your blog running.